 BG’s Ex-CEO to help InterOil develop LNG project as Chairman

-CAIRNS, Australia (Bloomberg) -- InterOil Corp., Total SA’s partner in Papua New Guinea, named former BG Group Plc CEO Chris Finlayson as chairman to help the company develop a natural gas export project in the Pacific nation.
+CAIRNS, Australia (Bloomberg) -- InterOil Corp., Total SA’s partner in Papua New Guinea, named former BG Group Plc CEO Chris Finlayson as chairman to help the company develop a natural gas export project'>project in the Pacific nation.

 Finlayson, 58, has led exploration and production ventures in Russia, Nigeria, Brunei, Europe and Asia with BG and Royal Dutch Shell Plc, Singapore-based InterOil said on Aug.
 10 in a statement.
 He will replace Gaylen Byker, a director at the company since 1997, according to the statement.